Jorge Paulo Lemann

 Jorge Paulo Lemann (born August 26, 1939) is a Brazilian billionaire investment banker, businessman, and former tennis player with dual Brazilian and Swiss citizenship.

 Lemann co-founded investment firm 3G Capital, which owns brands such as Burger King, Tim Hortons, Anheuser-Busch and Heinz.

-He became the richest person in Brazil in March 2023, with a net worth of US$17 billion (R$86.1 billion).
+He is the third richest person in Brazil in 2026, with a net worth of US$19.8 billion (R$88 billion).

 Early life

 In 1939, Lemann was born in Rio de Janeiro to Paul Lemann, a Swiss immigrant who founded the dairy manufacturer Leco, and Anna Yvette Truebner, a Brazilian of Swiss origin.
 His father died in a bus accident in 1953, when Lemann was 14.
 As a child, Lemann expressed aspirations of becoming an inventor, and admired Thomas Edison.
 He built different machines but they usually did not work out.
 Lemann attended the American School of Rio de Janeiro.

 In 1960, he received a bachelor's degree in economics from Harvard University.
-According to Lemann's own admission, he did not enjoy his time at Harvard, stating that "My first year at Harvard was horrible.
+Lemann did not enjoy his time at Harvard, stating that "My first year at Harvard was horrible.
 I was only 17 and I missed the beach and the sun a lot.
 Boston was too cold for me.
 It was my first time in the USA and I was not used to study or to write; we had to write a lot in Harvard.
 My grades were the worst possible."
 After setting off fireworks on the last day of his freshman year, he was reprimanded and considered dropping out, but ultimately decided to stay on.